-Address (A0, A1 and A2) - The address inputs are used to set the three bit device address of the XL24C02 which will identify it on the two-wire bus.
-These inputs may be tied HIGH or LOW, or they may be actively driven.
-These inputs allow up to eight XL24C02 devices to be distinguished on the bus.
+Address (A1, A2) - The address input pins are used to set the two-bit device address of the XL24C04 which will identify it on the two-wire bus.
+These inputs may be tied HIGH, LOW, or they may be actively driven.
+These inputs allow up to four XL24C04 devices to be distinguished on the bus.

-Write Control (WC) - The Write Control input pin is used to disable write circuitry to the memory.
+Write Control (WC) - The Write Control input pin is used to disable the write circuitry to the memory.
 When HIGH, the write function is disabled, protecting previously written data; when LOW, the write function is enabled.